Anglican Diocese of Peterborough: History

-Until 1927 the Peterborough diocese covered what is now the (modern) Diocese of Leicester.
+From 1839 till 1927 the Peterborough diocese covered the territory of the Archdeaconry of Leicester which is now the (modern) Diocese of Leicester.

 Peterborough Abbey became a cathedral at the Reformation, one of six wholly new bishoprics founded under Henry VIII.
 On 4 September 1541 letters patent were issued converting the abbey church of Peterborough into a cathedral church, with a dean and chapter and ecclesiastical staff.
 The last abbot, John Chambers, was consecrated in his former abbey church on 23 October 1541 as the first Bishop of Peterborough.

 A link with the Anglican Church of Kenya Diocese of Bungoma was formed by the two bishops following the Lambeth Conference in 1998.

+In 1851 the diocese comprised the following rural deaneries: